Ada-Developers-Academy/core-pses/about-pses/example-pse.md

 * title: Implement Solution
 ### !question

-Implement a solution to `winner` that implements the correct logic for the Rock, Paper, Scissors ruleset outlined above.
+Implement a solution to `winner` that implements the correct logic for the Rock, Paper, Scissors rules outlined above.

 Below is a selection of the unit tests.